 Mid-morning in Battambang

 Of your 24 hours in Battambang we guarantee that the best will be spent on a 3-4 hour tuk tuk trundle out to the villages around Battambang.
 Most hotels can arrange a tour of cottage industries that take in all sorts of artisanal production, from incense making and woodcarving to a visit to the prahok market and rice paper maker.
 Over the years we’ve worked with our drivers, guides and local families to develop a more immersive, food-focused version of this tour concentrating on the culinary activities, and adding our own hands-on experiences with artisanal producers, from makers of traditional dessert to rice noodles, from fruit farmers to mushroom growers.
-Let us know if you’d like to do this.
+(Psst… let us know if you’d like to do this as we can arrange our best guide and driver to take you.)

 The village tours can also include stops at a few Khmer Empire era archaeological sites without the crowds, such as 11th century Phnom Banan, around 20 kilometres out of town, where you can climb 358 steps to see towers with Buddha statues wrapped in mandarin robes.
 Make sure to ask your driver to take the riverside road and stop at the suspension bridges en route for wonderful river views.
 Alternatively, you can drive in the opposite direction towards dilapidated Ek Phnom temple, which the Khmer Rouge tried to destroy, and the enormous Buddha statue near the site’s entrance.
 There are many fascinating stops to make along the way.